No Postage Necessary: Plot

 Brilliant computer hacker Sam Collins is on probation and barred from the internet; his parole officer is Harry.
 He steals from mailboxes and works at a local dessert shop with hacking cohort Stanley, now going by David and claiming to have undergone a spiritual awakening.
 When Sam steals a letter written by Josie to her dead Marine husband, he begins stalking her, stealing her letters, and finding the courage to introduce himself.
 FBI agent Ames accuses Sam of stealing Bitcoins, which were actually stolen by David, and are now lost.
 Sam and Josie begin to date tentatively.

 When Sam hears about the job interview Harry arranges for him, he performs a social media attack to prove to his prospective employers he can tighten up their cybersecurity without having to use the Internet, which his probation terms prohibit him from doing.
 When Harry finds out, he scolds Sam.
 Ames increases pressure on Sam to relinquish the missing bitcoins, and goes on a hunt for Sam when he later finds out that his own personal bitcoin wallet has been emptied.
 Sam attempts to come clean to Josie.
 When Ames finds out that Sam has been stealing mail, he arrests Sam for the crime, interrupting his apology to Josie.
 Ames' departure is interrupted by the arrival of Harry and local police reinforcements, where Ames is arrested for money laundering.

 Jack, Josie's father, consoles Josie, including the revelation that her letters to her late husband---all addressed to the Tomb of the Unknown Soldier---were always returned, because the Tomb receives no mail, and he kept them in a special box after taking out a post office box for them to be returned.
 Meanwhile, Harry recommends early parole release for Sam.
 David, now going by his real name Stanley, hacks into the Department of Justice in order to email Harry and take the blame for Sam's mail theft.
-Sam visits Josie at work, but she feels violated by how Sam has hacked into her life, but tells him of her plans to move to Nashville to enroll her daughter Daisy into a special needs school.
+Sam visits Josie at work, but she feels violated by how Sam has hacked into her life, but tells him of her plans to move to Nashville to enroll her daughter Daisy into a special education school.
 A month later, Josie receives an acceptance letter for Daisy to the school with an anonymous scholarship for Daisy's tuition and fees.
 Josie, Jack, and Daisy move to Nashville.

 Sam interviews to enlist in the Army, offering his special computer intelligence skills, deciding to chase his dreams and while helping others.
 After he's accepted, he writes a letter to Josie, who smiles when receiving it, convinced that Sam is now becoming the man he wanted to be.